apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 * **Manual schedule**: Developers optimize their programs by manually invoking schedule primitives, i.e. explore points in the design space with humans in the loop.
 This can be a tedious and error-prone approach, hence the creation of AutoTVM and AutoScheduler (Ansor).
-* **AutoTVM**: The automation system requires users to define "schedule templates" as the design space for each operator.
-Therefore, it is inextensible to hundreds of operators and variety hardware platforms.
+* **AutoTVM**: The automation system requires users to define the design space through per-operator "schedule templates."
+Therefore, programmer time is a bottleneck in scaling to hundreds of operators across many hardware platforms. hardware platforms.
 * **AutoScheduler (Ansor)**: It automatically generates schedule templates as the design space, according to a set of predefined "search rules".
 However, it is non-trivial to extend